 Vocational education

+We need to radically change our outdated system of vocational education which is ill-equipped to provide the workforce India needs for the twenty-first century.

 It is said that Germany has 1 lakh vocational institutes, China 5 lakh but India has barely 5000 of them.
 Regardless of the actual number, the fact remains that we have grossly underperformed in the vocational education sector, which underpins all manufacturing, construction and services capability.

 We will open up the vocational education sector entirely to private enterprise (under co-regulatory control, for minimum quality) to ensure that India’s youth is equipped with skills suitable for employment.
 Full privatisation will include corporatisation and sale of existing government technical institutes on the lines of school privatisation described elsewhere.